02 Nov 2020

 - Acting fairly and consistently.

-- Dealing with issues promptly and avoiding unreasonable delays to meetings, decisions or confirmation of those decisions.
+- Dealing with issues promptly.
+This includes avoiding unreasonable delays to meetings, decisions or confirmation of those decisions.

 - Conducting the necessary investigations to establish the facts before making any decisions.